jlpteaching/ECS154B/lab1/lab1.md

 The above diagram shows the required hardware to implement a very small subset of the RISC-V instructions (a few R-type, lw, sw, and beq).
 For this assignment, you only need to add the hardware to implement the R-type instructions.

+**IMPORTANT**: You will lose points for every *extra* wire you draw!
+Do not include *any* wires that are not strictly necessary to implement the R-type instructions.

-**Hint**: You may not need to use all of the modules provided.
+**Hint**: You will not need to use all of the modules provided.
 You only need to implement the *R-type* instructions, not all RISC-V instructions, on this lab assignment.

-**Hint 2**: The control unit as provided is *completely empty* and has `false` or 0 on every output.
-*You do not need to use the control unit for this assignment!*
+The figure above from the book implements the R-type, `lw`/`sw`, and `beq` instructions.
+*You must not have these extra wires on your diagram!*

 # Part III: Implement the ADD instruction